 There are at least three ways of looking at Jesus.
 The three synoptic gospels (Mark, Matthew and Luke) offer one portrait, St Paul's letters, written before any of the gospels, offer another, and the gospel of John a third (and, as I've just mentioned, these are not the only contemporary writings we could consider).
-All three present Jesus in different ways, but by the time Mark's gospel was written, just before or after the catastrophic fall of Jerusalem in 70 CE, the small Christian communities had put together their own portraits of Jesus, and it is from these communities that the gospels emerge.
+All three present Jesus in different ways, but by the time Mark's gospel was written, probably just after the catastrophic fall of Jerusalem in 70 CE, the small Christian communities had put together their own portraits of Jesus, and it is from these communities that the gospels emerge.
 In a sense they are naïve, simple and compelling, lacking the sophistication of Paul's theology or the transcendence of John's gospel.
 We see the man Jesus as a wandering prophet, called perhaps in his early thirties (at the moment of his baptism, perhaps?) to undertake what he saw as a crucial mission - to get the Jewish people to rediscover the transformative power of God in the affairs of daily living, not just in the rituals of Sabbath worship and in fussy obedience to the ancient Law.
 There was an urgency in Jesus' teaching to reform the ancient Jewish faith before the imminent end of the world when God's kingdom would at last be established.
 He was a religious revolutionary who did not want to cause a political revolution - there had been already far too many failed attempts at revolution against the might of the Roman Empire and its predecessors to start another.
 But the practical, earthy teaching of Jesus was enough to start a different sort of revolution, one which threatened the authority and power of the ruling Jewish leaders and offered a radically new understanding of their faith.
 It was this determination of Jesus to confront the Jewish authorities, and the inevitable repercussions on the relationship between them and the Roman authorities, that eventually led to his final confrontation in Jerusalem and his execution.